silviaCerby/gitbook/docs/updates_and_releases/marketing_articles/achieve-unified-and-secure-access-to-disconnected-apps-with-okta-and-cerby.md

 ---
-description: This article describes the benefits of integrating Okta and Cerby to streamline access to disconnected apps from Okta dashboard chiclets.
+description: "This article describes the benefits of integrating Okta and Cerby to streamline access to disconnected apps from Okta dashboard chiclets."
 intercom_id: 9759131
 ---